ddd-crew/aggregate-design-canvas/README.md

 ### 3. State Transitions

-Usually the aggregate goes through explicit state transitions, that impact the way the way it can be interacted with.
+Usually the aggregate goes through explicit state transitions, that impact the way it can be interacted with.
 Too many transitions might indicate that process boundaries weren't modelled properly and can be split.
 Very naive / simple transitions might indicate that the aggregate is anaemic and that logic was pushed out to services.
-In this section list the possible states or draw a small transition diagram in this section of the canvas.
+In this section of the canvas list the possible states or draw a small transition diagram.

 ### 4. Enforced Invariants & 5.
 Corrective Policies

 One of the main jobs of the aggregate is to enforce business invariants.
 These invariants protect business logic and listing the main ones in this section will make sure that you agree on responsibilities that the aggregate has.
-Large numbers of enforced invariants can indicate high local complexity of the aggregate implementation.
+A large number of enforced invariants can indicate high local complexity of the aggregate implementation.

-Corrective policies are the ones that aggregate is involved with because you’ve made an explicit tradeoff to give up some invariants.
+Corrective policies are the ones, that the aggregate is involved with because you’ve made an explicit tradeoff to give up some invariants.
 A lot of corrective policies could indicate an increased complexity.
 Listing on the canvas both Invariants and Corrective Policies will make these design tradeoffs explicit.

 ### 6. Handled Commands & 7.
 Created Events